Killing of Bijan Ghaisar: Civil lawsuit

 In August 2018, Ghaisar's parents filed a civil lawsuit in federal court, naming the United States as a defendant and seeking $25 million in damages.
 The parents alleged that the Park Police's pursuit and killing of Ghaisar was improper, and that the Park Police treated the family insensitively in the hours and days immediately after the shooting, including by failing to promptly inform the family, barring the parents from accessing and touching their mortally wounded son, and declaring the brain-dead Ghaisar "under arrest" and his body "evidence."

 As part of the proceedings the two sides in the lawsuit filed a list of uncontested facts stating that Amaya and Vinyard have each been the subject of three separate complaints and investigations (dating from 2008 for Vinyard and 2013 for Amaya).
 The nature of the complaints or how the complaints were resolved was not disclosed.
 The stipulation of facts also states that on the night of the shooting marijuana and a pipe were found in Ghaisar's vehicle.
 In June 2019, the officers made a court appearance in the civil lawsuit and stated they acted in self defense.
 The officers invoked Fifth Amendment protection against self-incrimination.
 The officers sought to deny that they were federal agents operating under federal law, as police officers often have greater legal protection.
 In September 2020, the officers' lawyers in the Ghaisar family's civil suit released some documents from the two-year FBI investigation.
 These documents included Amaya and Vinyard's statements from that investigation and the information that Ghaisar's autopsy showed marijuana in his system.

 In 2021, the civil suit was close to trial, but the proceedings were stayed by U.S. District Judge Claude Hilton pending the resolution of a parallel case involving the Park Police officers' claims of immunity from state prosecution.
+On April 21, 2023 a five million dollar settlement agreement was reached in federal court in Alexandria.
+The terms of the agreement must still be approved by a judge.